fountum/mobile-sync-notes/business-analysis-midterm-review.md

 # business concepts
 ## what do business care about?
 Revenue/'top line'
+- from sales of services/products
 - money a business generates
 - before deductions and costs
 profit/'bottom line'
 - money a business gets to keep
 - after deductions and costs
-operations
+- *people are the largest cost* operations
 - things business does that directly aids producing goods/providing services
 - ex. manufacturing, distributing